giltroymeren/giltroymeren.github.io/_posts/2025-07-13-berlin-marathon-2025-week-8-of-18.markdown

 Each step I felt the shoes both caught me with of adequate cushioning and spring each foot with responsiveness and bounciness I liked to go forward.
 It was a different experience from the Asics Magic Speed 3s that I delegate for track workouts because these shoes can do it but I have to exert extra effort to reach the same paces with less of that cushioning from the Elites.

-I took one gulp of my gel every 2 km to make sure I have ample nutrition to keep going which I also used to divide the entire thing into the same 2 km laps in my head to make it less intimidating.
+I took one gulp of my gel every two kilometers to make sure I have ample nutrition to keep going which I also used to divide the entire thing into the same 2 km laps in my head to make it less intimidating.
 The first two laps weren’t good because I went over the limit with paces of 4:28 and 4:23 so I had to compensate by going much faster for the rest of the run.
 Honestly I wasn’t burdened by this thought because as I’ve mentioned already, I didn’t have trouble maintaining whatever pace I achieved by lap three to the end.
 Actually by the fourth and sixth kilometers I was doing well and not feeling any form of discomfort in my legs and feet.
 Of course I was still working hard to be within the 4:16 to 4:22/km pace but there was nothing that distracted me from going for more.
 I want to highlight that even though I was running faster than the upper limit of 4:16/km for half of the workout, there was nothing different from the feeling of running within the range.
-By the eight lap I did a body check and was on the fence if I can maintain this up to 16km or even a half-marathon because technically 4:22/km is my predicted HM pace but it was too much.
+By the eight lap I did a body check and was on the fence if I can maintain this up to 16 km or even a half-marathon because technically 4:22/km is my predicted HM pace but it was too much.
 I started the day with only finishing 9.7 km nothing more and nothing less.

 | Lap | Distance | Time |
 | --- | --- | --- |